ppy/osu-wiki/wiki/FAQ/en.md

 #### ![osu!catch icon][osu!catch icon link] osu!catch
 - SS = 100.00% Accuracy
-- S = 98.01% to 99.99% Accuracy (You can have 'S' rank even if you make several misses, like in osu!mania).
+- S = 98.01% to 99.99% Accuracy (an 'S' rank is possible even with several misses, like in osu!mania).
 - A = 94.01% to 98.00% Accuracy
 - B = 90.01% to 94.00% Accuracy
 - C = 85.01% to 90.00% Accuracy